vkakerbeck/tbp.monty/docs/contributing/contributing.md

 We appreciate all of your contributions.
 Below, you will find a list of ways to get involved and help create AI based on principles of the neocortex.

+# Help with Items on our Roadmap
+We have a collection of items that we think will be important in the near-term to improve Monty's capabilities, platform usability, or the project as a whole.
+These items can be found in our [future work table](../future-work/project-roadmap.md).
+You can filter this table by you interests, background, and time availability.
+If an item sounds interesting, you can click on it and read a more detailed description.

 # Contribute To Our Code